3d LSB and NMCB 5 conduct crane load test

 |1

-This work, 3d LSB and NMCB 5 conduct crane load test [Image 14 of 14], by LCpl Sebastian Riveraaponte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3d LSB and NMCB 5 conduct crane load test, by LCpl Moises Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT